 E.M.
 Ginger, President

 E.M.
-Ginger has worked with fine and rare books and scholarly material for over three decades as a writer, editor, typographer, reviewer, designer, instructor, bibliophile, and weekend printer.
+Ginger has worked with fine and rare books and scholarly material for over five decades as a writer, editor, typographer, reviewer, designer, instructor, bibliophile, and weekend printer.
 She began her fine book training at The Stinehour Press, a printer/publisher of scholarly journals and bibliographic catalogues of rare book and fine art collections for libraries.
 For twelve years Ginger was managing editor of Fine Print: The Review for the Arts of the Book, a letterpress-printed journal whose contributors included librarians, booksellers, publishers, and book artists.
 Following this, she worked for Adobe Systems as a manager of the Adobe Originals Type Group as well as a writer, instructor, and printing and type historian.
 Ginger was the founding editor of Octavo where she conceived the Octavo Editions, and she developed and directed their publication for eight years.
-She is the author and editor of works on type, typography, and information design, as well as the editor of several award-winning cookbooks.
+She is the co-author of Stop Stealing Sheep & Find Out How Type Works, and author and editor of works on type, typography, and information design, as well as the editor of several award-winning cookbooks.

 Detail of Plate L, engraving